llprecasting/recastingCodes/EmergingJets/README.md

 The following pre-requisites must be installed before compiling the main code:

-  * ....
+  * Pythia8

 ## Installation ##

-Run make
+To compile de code, run:
-describe installation
+make maindEJ

 ## Running ##

-For running the code, the user must provide:
+For running the code, the user must provide a pythia card with the configuration parameters, for example, to reproduce CMS analysis:

-xxxxx
+./maindEJ cardEJcms.cmnd

 ## Output ##